Back to overview

 • Legal education for the public – your law school may have links with local community groups or schools interested in knowing more about areas of law or the legal system.
 You could research relevant topics and prepare for or contribute to presentations and workshops.

-• Student placement – your law school may not be able to support pro bono opportunities internally, but may arrange for you to volunteer with a local advice agency or community group.
+• Student placement – your law school may be unable to support pro bono opportunities internally but may arrange for you to volunteer with a local advice agency or community group.

 • Tribunal representation – the Free Representation Unit (FRU) provides a good opportunity for students to acquire advocacy experience.
 FRU volunteers help with case preparation and representation in tribunal cases.

-• Internships with charities – legal and pro bono organisations such as LawWorks, the Bar Pro Bono Unit, the Access to Justice Foundation and the London Legal Support Trust are often looking for interns to support the work of their organisations.
+• Internships with charities – legal and pro bono organisations such as LawWorks, Advocate, the Access to Justice Foundation and the London Legal Support Trust, are often looking for interns to support the work of their organisations.
 There may be opportunities with other charities and organisations.

-LawWorks supports the development of law school clinics and also organises the annual Student Pro Bono Awards, run in partnership with the attorney general.
-By providing support and encouragement for student pro bono, it hopes to facilitate an interest and passion that will last and grow.
+LawWorks encourages and supports the development of law school clinics and also organises the annual Student Pro Bono Awards, run in partnership with the Attorney General, with a ceremony held at the House of Commons.
+By recognising and celebrating student pro bono, the awards help to encourage an interest and passion that will last and grow.

 Pro bono for qualified lawyers

-Opportunities for pro bono volunteering continue during training and pupillage.
+Opportunities for pro bono volunteering continue during training, pupillage and qualifying work experience.
 Increasingly, aspiring lawyers see opportunities for pro bono as informing their career decisions.
 For many, pro bono is an essential part of being a lawyer.
 It can help to build skills and confidence, develop teams and team spirit, and offers the chance to test oneself as a lawyer, perhaps in a new environment or a different area of law.

-• The LawWorks Clinic Network – LawWorks supports a network of over 220 independent clinics, providing free advice to individuals, predominantly in the area of social welfare law (eg, social security benefits, housing, family and employment).
-Advice is delivered face to face, over the phone and via Skype.
+• The LawWorks Clinic Network – LawWorks supports a network of around 300 independent clinics across England and Wales, providing free advice to individuals, predominantly in areas of social welfare law (eg, housing, family and employment).
+Advice is delivered face to face, and remotely over the phone and using online platforms, including Zoom and Teams.

-• The Not-for-Profit Programme – LawWorks connects smaller charities and community groups with the skills and expertise of lawyers, strengthening their capacity and avoiding or resolving problems.
+• The Not-for-Profits Programme – LawWorks connects smaller charities and community groups with the skills and expertise of pro bono lawyers, strengthening their capacity and avoiding or resolving problems.

 Working together to achieve more

-In recent years, the coordination of pro bono in England and Wales has strengthened.
+In recent years, the support and coordination of pro bono in England and Wales has strengthened.

 Conclusion